 Ask yourself how to make the best out of your square footage.
 What aspects can you enhance?
 How can you make certain areas more useful?
 For example, is there a nook or cranny you can turn into a reading bench that doubles up as a storage unit?

-What furniture you buy will shape how you use your home, which is why well-fitting or made-to-measure items are a must.
+What furniture you buy will shape how you use your home and your open home living arrangements, which is why well-fitting or made-to-measure items are a must.
 However, other considerations such as the sun’s position – whether your windows or north or south facing – all matter.
 This is because the sun affects what art or plants you can buy, what paint or materials you use, where you can hang mirrors, and what parts of your house will benefit from more light exposure.

 Top tip: Don’t plan as you go.
 This is an error that will cost you in the long run.
 Plan the home renovation in advance.
 Make sure there’s a clear and robust plan in place at the very beginning of your improvement project.
 Your builder or interior designer will be able to advise you on your house layout and what will and won’t work, so don’t hesitate to utilise them as early as possible in the planning stage!